Mitragyna speciosa: Pharmacology

 Kratom contains at least 54 alkaloids.
 These include mitragynine, 7-hydroxymitragynine (7-HMG), speciociliatine, paynantheine, corynantheidine, speciogynine, mitraphylline, rhynchophylline, mitralactonal, raubasine, and mitragynaline.
 The alkaloids mitragynine and 7-hydroxymitragynine are responsible for many of the complex effects of kratom, but other alkaloids may also contribute synergistically.

 The effects of both mitragynine and 7-HMG remain disputed despite substantial study.
 Both are partial agonists of the μ-opioid receptor.
 While most data indicates agonism at all three opioid receptors, other data suggests the alkaloids are antagonists of the δ-opioid receptor with low affinity for the κ-opioid receptor.
 7-HMG appears to have higher affinity at the μ-opioid receptor than mitragynine.
-These compounds display functional selectivity and do not activate the β-arrestin pathway partly responsible for the respiratory depression, constipation, and sedation associated with traditional opioids.
-Both mitragynine and 7-HMG readily cross the blood-brain barrier.
+These compounds display functional selectivity and do not activate the β-arrestin pathway which may be partly responsible for the respiratory depression, constipation, and sedation associated with traditional opioids.
+Both mitragynine and 7-HMG readily cross the blood–brain barrier.

 Mitragynine also appears to inhibit COX-2, block L-type and T-type calcium channels, and interact with other receptors in the brain including 5-HT_{2C} and 5-HT_{7} serotonin receptors, D_{2} dopamine receptors, and A_{2A} adenosine receptors.
 Mitragynine stimulates α_{2}-adrenergic receptors, inhibiting the release of norepinephrine (noradrenaline); other compounds in this class include dexmedetomidine, which is used for sedation, and clonidine, which is used to manage anxiety and some symptoms of opioid withdrawal.
 This activity might explain why kratom can be dangerous when used in combination with other sedatives.
 Kratom also contains rhynchophylline, a non-competitive NMDA receptor antagonist.

 Mitragynine is metabolized in humans via phase I and phase II mechanisms with the resulting metabolites excreted in urine.
 In in vitro experiments, kratom extracts inhibited CYP3A4, CYP2D6, and CYP1A2 enzymes, which results in significant potential for drug interactions.